RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ***

 ## Cautionary Tweaks
 The internet is full of input lag configuration changes for RetroPie.
-However, some will have unwanted side effects, or no effect whatsoever.
+However, some may have unwanted side effects, or no effect whatsoever.
 Listed below are a few examples.

 ### `video_hard_sync`
 ```